MatheusCrispim/Touristando-API/README.md

 * **User login**

 To perform actions on the API it is necessary that the user is authenticated.
-To do this, simply send a POST-type request to the **/api/login** endpoint with the following structure:
+To do this, simply send a POST request to the **/api/login** endpoint with the following structure:

 ```json
 {